gregoil/rotest/docs/intro/more_on_testing.rst

     2

-All `BaseResource`s have a `lock` method that can be used in the shell and in scripts, which requests and initializes resources, returning a resource that's ready for work.
+All `BaseResources` have a `lock` method that can be used in the shell and in scripts, which requests and initializes resources, returning a resource that's ready for work.

 You can add more startup commands to the rotest shell via the entry-point `shell_startup_commands`.